zcrh/Programming-Assignment-4/README.md

-# Experiment 4 - Data Wrangling and Data Visualization
+# Data Wrangling and Data Visualization

 ## I. Intended Learning Outcomes:
 1. To identify the codes and functions needed in cleaning and visualizing data